· 3 min read

 How can you answer if PII is directly relevant and necessary to the project if you don’t make an attempt without it?
 Historically, generating and testing anonymized data has been a project in itself, causing many to simply avoid it.
 But with Privacy Dynamics, you can create anonymized versions of any table in your data warehouse within minutes.
 If the anonymized data serves the needs of the project, downstream users suddenly have unbridled access to the data they need.
 Should you find the anonymized data is insufficient, you’re left with a convincing argument (and a handy report!) to defend your use of PII to your compliance team.

-Start anonymizing data today with a free trial of Privacy Dynamics by joining our waitlist.
+Start anonymizing data today with a free trial of Privacy Dynamics by signing up now.